maidsafe/dev-website/src/contents/en-gb/doc_android.md

 ## Adding the safe-app-android library

-There are two packages available to develop applications for the SAFE Network. `safe-app-android` for the alpha-2 / local network and `safe-app-android-dev` for mock routing.
+There are two packages available to develop applications for the Safe Network. `safe-app-android` for the alpha-2 / local network and `safe-app-android-dev` for mock routing.
 For easier switching between mock and non-mock versions, we have made use of the [build variants](https://developer.android.com/studio/build/build-variants) feature of Android Studio.
 We have defined mock and nonMock variants and have added the required dependency as follows in the [`app/build.gradle`](https://github.com/maidsafe/safe-getting-started-android/blob/master/app/build.gradle#L32) file.

 ```
 android {